-\ target of contact - during "play fighting', snout or oral contact is directed at the opponent's nape of the neck, whereas in "real fighting" contact is directed at the opponent's rump;
+target of contact - during "play fighting', snout or oral contact is directed at the opponent's nape of the neck, whereas in "real fighting" contact is directed at the opponent's rump;

-\ hard bites - bite wounds may be sustained in "real fighting";
+hard bites - bite wounds may be sustained in "real fighting";

-\ raised hairs (piloerection) in "real fighting" (Pellis and Pellis 1987);
+raised hairs (piloerection) in "real fighting" (Pellis and Pellis 1987);

-\ 50 kHz (ultrasonic) vocalisations during play (Portfors 2007).
+50 kHz (ultrasonic) vocalisations during play (Portfors 2007).

 As a guide, optimal numbers for groups of adult rats is probably up to 4 individuals.
 In deciding optimal group sizes, factors such as differences between individuals, strain, sex and cage size should be taken into account.
 Juvenile stock rats may be housed in groups of up to 12 rats (preferably as litter mates) until approaching sexual maturity (around 50 days of age) (Lawlor 1987).
 Ideally rat groups should be made up of litter mates of the same sex.
 Rats should be grouped with each other before they reach puberty to avoid or minimise problems of aggression between unfamiliar individuals (Hurst, Barnard, Nevison et al 1999).
-The disruption of established social groups should be aimed to keep the period of separation to 48 hours or less (to take advantage of social memory).
-Where possible, adult males from different groups should not be placed in the same cage.
-Where it is necessary to mix unfamiliar adult males, they should be exposed to each other before they are mixed together.
+The disruption of established social groups should be avoided.
+When removing rats from, and reintroducing them to, cage mates, it should be aimed to keep the period of separation to 48 hours or less (to take advantage of social memory).
+Where possible, adult males from different groups should be exposed to each other before they are mixed together.
 This can be achieved by placing the newcomer into an adjoining cage with visual and olfactory contact with the other male.